williums/karaoke_bot/README.md

 Run `npm install` in the bot directory to install the dependencies.
 This could take a minute, but be patient.

-Next, configure settings.json with the correct information for your discord server.
+Next, rename settings.json.example to settings.json with the correct information for your discord server.

 ```
 "DISCORD":      [Your discord bot token]